ipshipyard/ipfs-deploy-action/README.md

 ### Dual Workflows (With Fork PRs)

-For secure handling of fork PRs, use two separate workflows that pass artifacts between them:
+For secure deployments of PRs from forks, use two separate workflows that pass artifacts between them:

 **`.github/workflows/build.yml`** - Builds without secrets access:
 ```yaml